ByronLian/FullStackEngineerChallenge/README.md

 ```
 **Open**: http://localhost:3500/

-There are 2 demo accounts under "Login" button for you to quick login as different roles. "admin@test.com" is for **Admin** and "user1@test.com" is** normal user**.
+There are 2 demo accounts under "Login" button for you to quick login as different roles, "admin@test.com" is for **Admin** and "user1@test.com" is **normal user**

 You can also check other accounts in `/server/db/testingData.js` or create new one after click demo account "admin@test.com"

 ### Tech
 #### Server side